 But the purchase doesn’t always happen via voice.

-It is often just a part of the wider customer journey.
+In fact, it’s often part of a wider customer journey.

-In the upcoming chapters, I’ll show you exactly how to use voice as a powerful tool to increase your sales on Amazon.
+That’s why in the upcoming chapters, I’ll show you exactly how to use voice assistants as a powerful tool to increase your sales on Amazon.

 Customer Engagement with Voice Assistants Increases